-Particularly if you’re someone who basically reads from a script and barely looks up – then learning to use brief notes is going to be a good move.
+And if you’re someone who basically reads a script and barely looks up, then learning to use brief notes is going to be a good move.

-First – the simple version:
+First – simple version:

 The next stage: just five bullets for example, using full sentences.

 Then just five words on one cue card.

 Finally – and only if you think this is a good idea – no notes at all.
 (Remember this though: if you do get lost, you’ll need a contingency plan for how you’ll recover.)